Charlotte Christine of Brunswick-Wolfenbüttel

-Charlotte Christine Sophie also known as Sophie Charlotte or simply Charlotte (28 August 1694, Wolfenbüttel – 2 November 1715, Saint Petersburg), was the wife of Tsarevich Alexei Petrovich of Russia.
+Charlotte Christine Sophie also known as Sophie Charlotte or simply Charlotte (28 August 1694, in Wolfenbüttel – 2 November 1715, in Saint Petersburg), was the wife of Tsarevich Alexei Petrovich of Russia.
 She was the daughter of Louis Rudolph, Duke of Brunswick-Wolfenbüttel and Princess Christine Louise of Oettingen-Oettingen.
-She was also the great aunt of Queen Marie Antoinette of France.

-Biography
+Early life and education

-Charlotte Christine was brought up at the court of the Polish King August II, whose consort Christiane Eberhardine of Brandenburg-Bayreuth was her distant kinswoman and also her godmother.
+Charlotte Christine was brought up at the court of the Polish King August II, whose consort Christiane Eberhardine of Brandenburg-Bayreuth was her godmother and her relative.
 She received a good education for that time period.
 In late 1709, Tsar Peter I of Russia sent his son Alexei to Dresden to finish his education.
 There, he met Charlotte for the first time.

+Marriage

 She seemed a good match to Tsar Peter for his son because her elder sister Elizabeth Christine was married to the Holy Roman Emperor Charles VI, and the support of Austria in the upcoming fight with the Turks was appreciated by Russian diplomats.

-On 25 October 1711 at Torgau, Charlotte Christine married Tsarevich Alexei, eldest son and heir of Peter I of Russia by his first wife Eudoxia Lopukhina.
+On 25 October 1711 at Torgau, Charlotte Christine married Tsarevich Alexei, eldest son and heir of Peter I of Russia by his first wife, Eudoxia Lopukhina.
 She was allowed to keep her Lutheran faith, but any children would be raised as Russian Orthodox.
 This marriage was the second to break the old tradition of the Russian imperial family only marrying members of the Russian nobility, the first being Anna Ivanovna's marriage to Frederick William, Duke of Courland the year before.
-She was the first female member of a foreign European dynasty to marry a man of the Russian imperial family since Zoe Palaiologina.
+She was the first female member of a foreign European dynasty to marry a man of the Russian imperial family since Zoe Palaiologina, around 200 years earlier.
 In 1713 she arrived in Russia.

 Charlotte enjoyed the favour of Tsar Peter the Great, but lived an isolated life with her own court, which was composed almost entirely by foreigners and headed by her first cousin, Princess Juliana Luise von Ostfriesland.
 In the beginning her marriage to Alexei was happy, but his drunkenness soon began to strain their relationship.
 Peter the Great also often took his son on war campaigns with him, thus even further isolating Charlotte.
 In the early weeks of their marriage, Peter ordered her to return to Petersburg without him or his son, but she had run back to her father's palace.
 Peter was the one who retrieved her, but soothed her instead of showing anger, and told her that she was free to visit her family whenever, but would have to tell him in the future.
-The Tsarevich also had an open affair with Yefrosinya Fedorov which started during Charlotte's short lifetime and continued after her death.
-Charlotte found some consolation in the birth of a daughter, Natalia, and a son, later Peter II of Russia.
-She died a month after the birth of her son.
-Both her daughter and son died young without issue.
+The Tsarevich also had an open affair with Yefrosinya Fedorova which started during Charlotte's short lifetime and continued after her death.